Best Exercise & Workout Games for Oculus Quest 2 Android Central 2021

 - A VR gym with a monthly fee: Supernatural

 - Hit the dance floor: Dance Central

 - Sweaty gun duels: Blaston

 - Full on cardio: Beat Saber

-- Tai Chi meets fast paced action: SUPERHOT VR
+- Tai Chi meets fast-paced action: SUPERHOT VR

-- Let's get ready to rumble: Creed: Rise to Glory
+- Let's get ready to rumble: The Thrill of the Fight

 - Always on the move: Space Pirate Trainer